 Code Educational Environment: Ages 3 through 5 cont.
 24 Ages 3 through 5: ECSE Services received Home Placement for students receiving all their special education and related services in the principal residence of the child's family or caregivers.
 Children who receive special education services both at home and in a service provider location should be reported in this category.

-25 Ages 3 through 5: Services at Service Provider or Other Location Placement for students receiving all of their special education and related services from a service provider and who did not attend an early childhood program, or a special education program provided in a separate class, separate school, or residential facility.
-For example, speech instruction provided in: Private clinicians' offices Clinicians' offices located in school buildings Hospital facilities on an outpatient basis; or Libraries and other public locations.
+Code Educational Environment: Ages 3 through 5 cont.
+25 Ages 3 through 5: Services at Service Provider or Other Location Placement for students receiving all of their special education and related services from a service provider and who did not attend an early childhood program or a special education program provided in a separate class, separate school, or residential facility.
+For example, speech instruction provided in: Private clinicians' offices; Clinicians' offices located in school buildings; Hospital facilities on an outpatient basis; or Libraries and other public locations.
 Do not include children who also received special education services at home.
 Children who received special education services both at home and in a service provider location should be reported in the "Ages 3 through 5: Services at Home" category.

-Ages 3 through 5 Educational Environment Examples
+Ages 3 through 5 (Not in Kindergarten) Educational Environment Examples